 - magnesium stearate.

-Alodorm also contains sugars (as galactose and lactose) and sulfites.
+Alodorm also contains sugars (as lactose), traces of galactose and sulfites.
 The tablets are gluten free.

 Alodorm is made in Australia by: